 06 October 2024

-Introduction In the article “5 Ways to Help Your Brain Learn Better”, published in 2024 by Jarden Cooney Horvath, Horvath responds to Sweden’s education system changes to prioritize traditional teaching methods.
+Introduction In the article “5 Ways to Help Your Brain Learn Better”, published in 2024 by Jarden Cooney Horvath, Horvath responds to Sweden’s education system changes that prioritize traditional teaching methods.
 Horvath argues that traditional teaching methods are more effective than digital teaching methods.
 The author makes a few assumptions that require consideration.
 However, the strength of the arguments far outweighs any oversights or shortcomings.

-Horvath’s display of his arguments is well structured and includes relevant scientific data to validate each argument as he provides the readers with knowledge about brain processes and human tendencies.
+Horvath’s presentation of his arguments is well structured and includes relevant scientific data to validate each argument as he provides the readers with knowledge about brain processes and human tendencies.

 Summary Horvath connects Sweden’s neuroscientific research with five main reasons to argue his stance.
 These reasons include the necessity for empathy to be present for effective learning, the importance of a solid knowledge base to have a creative presence in any task, the consequence of multitasking and the importance of undivided attention, the significance of spatial memory cues triggered by physical books rather than digital mediums of text, and the effectiveness of flashcards to facilitate strong memorization.
 The article ends with an explanation that digital tools have a place in education, but that the brain has specific processes that only traditional learning methods can effectively work with.